 The French counter-tenor, Paulin Bündgen, graduated from the Lyons Conservatoire (CNSM) and went on to study with Marie-Claude Vallin, Dominique Vellard and Isabelle Eschenbrenner.

-Paulin Bündgen has worked with the Baroque orchestra Les Agrémens and the ensembles Doulce Mémoire (Denis Raisin-Dadre), La Fenice (Jean Tubéry), les Jardins de Courtoisie (Anne Delafosse-Quentin), Gli Angeli Genève (Stephan MacLeod), l'ensemble William Byrd (Graham O'Reilly), le Concert Spirituel (Hervé Niquet), Akadémia (Françoise Lasserre), les Paladins (Jérôme Corréas), le Concert de l'Hostel-Dieu (Franck-Emmanuel Comte), Elyma (Gabriel Garrido), Vox Luminis (Lionel Meunier) and Clément Janequin (Dominique Visse), Clématis and les Traversées Baroques.
+Paulin Bündgen has worked with the Baroque orchestra Les Agrémens and the ensembles Doulce Mémoire (Denis Raisin-Dadre), La Fenice (Jean Tubéry), les Jardins de Courtoisie (Anne Delafosse-Quentin), Gli Angeli Genève (Stephan MacLeod), l'ensemble William Byrd (Graham O'Reilly), le Concert Spirituel (Hervé Niquet), Akadémia (Françoise Lasserre), les Paladins (Jérôme Corréas), le Concert de l'Hostel-Dieu (Franck-Emmanuel Comte), Elyma (Gabriel Garrido), Vox Luminis (Lionel Meunier), Clément Janequin (Dominique Visse), Clématis and les Traversées Baroques.

-Paulin Bündgen is also very keen on contemporary music and has performed works (including first performances) by Baboni-Schiling, Nyman, Charpentier, Bryars, Charpy, Wallen...
-He worked in close collaboration with the composer Jean-Philippe Goude, and recorded «Aux Solitudes», a CD of pieces composed for him by Goude.
+Paulin Bündgen is also very keen on contemporary music and has performed works (including first performances) by Baboni-Schilingi, Nyman, Charpentier, Bryars, Charpy, Wallen...
+He worked in close collaboration with the composer Jean-Philippe Goude, and recorded «Aux Solitudes», a CD of works composed for him by Goude.
 Bündgen is the author of the album of electronic music Étrange Septembre published in 2007.